 Where a nullable indirect or polymorphic is required, using std::optional is recommended.
-This may be commonplace as indirect and polymorphic may be used in composite classes where smart pointers are currently used to (mis)represent component objects.
-Putting T onto the free-store should not make it nullable.
-Nullability must be explicitly opted-into by using std::optional<indirect<T>> or std::optionalcmponphic<T>>.
+This may become common practice, since indirect and polymorphic can replace smart pointers in composite classes, where they are currently used to (mis)represent component objects.
+Putting T onto the free store should not make it nullable.
+Nullability must be explicitly opted into by using std::optional<indirect<T>> or std::optional<polymorphic<T>>.